-Besides the seasonal hazards at home, hazardous situations can develop at work over the holidays.
-Special schedules may create situations where the staff is short-handed or where staff members are isolated.
+Hazardous situations can develop at work and home over the holidays.
+Holiday vacation time may create situations where staff is short-handed, and employees working from home may have increased feelings of being isolated.
 The year is almost over, and it is easy to become relaxed and complacent.
-Fight the urge to let your safety awareness down as things may be somewhat abnormal during this time of year.
+Fight the urge to let your safety awareness down as things continue to be abnormal during this time of year.